apache/drill/contrib/storage-http/README.md

 expects JSON responses.

 The HTTP plugin is new in Drill 1.18 and is an Alpha feature.
-It works well, and we enourage you to use it and provide feedback.
+It works well, and we encourage you to use it and provide feedback.
 However, we reserve the right to change the plugin based on that feedback.

 ## Configuration